gitnacho/docs/docs/ui/ng-components/ng-DataForm/Groups/dataform-groups-overview.md

 * First we will need to pass the RadDataForm instance to the Angular `@Component`.
 We can easily do that via the `@ViewChild` mechanism, the `dataformAngularModule` is the `nativescript-ui-dataform/angular` module:

-#### Example 2: Access the RadDataFormComponent
+### Example 2: Access the RadDataFormComponent

 <snippet id='angular-runtime-viewchild-html'/>
 <snippet id='angular-runtime-viewchild-code'/>

 * This will inject the {% typedoc_link classes:RadDataFormComponent %} into the `myRuntimeDataFormComp` property.
-In order to access the {% typedoc_link classes:RadDataForm %} element simply use the  {% typedoc_link classes:RadDataFormComponent,member:dataForm%} property:
+In order to access the {% typedoc_link classes:RadDataForm %} element simply use the  {% typedoc_link classes:RadDataFormComponent,member:dataForm %} property:

-#### Example 3: Adjust group's property through code
+### Example 3: Adjust group's property through code

 <snippet id='angular-dataform-groups-code'/>

 ## Events

 {% typedoc_link classes:RadDataForm %} provides the following group related events:

 * **groupUpdate** - fired when the a group is being setup and can be used for customizations of the native groups
 * **groupExpanded** and **groupCollapsed** - to notify you when a group is collapsed or expanded, if the group supports collapsing.